netgroup-polito/frog4-sdn-do/README_INSTALL.md

 The SDN domain orchestrator can operate both on a virtual SDN network and on a physical SDN network.

 ### Virtual network
-If you want to deploy the SDN domain orchestrator on a virtual network managed by ONOS, please follow the ONOS+Mininet tutorial available at [Environment setup with Mininet and onos.py](https://wiki.onosproject.org/display/test/Environment+setup+with+Mininet+and+onos.py).
+If you want to deploy the SDN domain orchestrator on a virtual network managed by ONOS, please follow the ONOS+Mininet tutorial available at [Environment setup with Mininet and onos.py](https://wiki.onosproject.org/display/test/Environment+setup+with+Mininet+and+onos.py) in order to install mininet, deploy your topology and start ONOS.

 After following the procedure, ONOS can be reached through its REST API at the URL: `192.168.123.1:8181`.